What is Hope Women’s Center?

 Hope Women’s Center is a faith-based non-profit that serves women and teen girls facing any difficult life situation.
 Whether faced with drug/alcohol addiction, domestic abuse, sexual abuse, unplanned pregnancy, unemployment, prostitution, homelessness or family conflict, trained mentors and teachers are available to provide assistance, encouragement and support.
 Our programs include free education, mentoring, material assistance, and community resource referrals. www.hopewomenscenter.org

-Hope Women’s Center (HWC) has centers in Phoenix, Apache Junction, and Coolidge.
+Hope Women’s Center (HWC) has centers in Phoenix, Apache Junction, Coolidge, and El Mirage.
 HWC will offer internship opportunities to interested students in a variety of different areas.
 As an intern with Hope Women’s Center you will be helping and assisting teachers, mentors, and staff in different activities and constantly learning.

 Internships are available in the following areas.
 Please specify the area(s) of interest in your cover letter.

 - Life Skills Education Programs – Free educational classes for women and teen girls.
 Classes are on a variety of topics (ESL, parenting, nutrition, healthy relationships, crafting, healing from loss, job skill development, etc.).

 - Children’s Program- program for children ages 0-5 while their mothers are attending center programs.

 - Material Resources- women’s resource room at each center where women are able to use their earned education & mentoring points to obtain diapers, toiletries, cleaning supplies, food, basic household needs, clothing, etc.

 - Resource Referral- assistance and support in connecting with other community resources.